 Even though this type of situation is actually quite common, prosecutors nonetheless still typically go after these types of cases, assuming that you were actually DUI at the time of the accident.

-This is simply one reason why it is so important to consult with an attorney who specializes in defending drunk driving cases.
+This is simply one reason why it is so important to consult with an attorney who specializes in defending drunk driving cases, including VC 23152(b) cases.
 This is because judges instruct juries in DUI cases that if

 the jury may (but is not required to) infer that you had a BAC of 0.08% or higher at the time of driving.7

-That begs the question -- is there any point to fighting a DUI if your BAC was at or above 0.08%?
-And the answer is absolutely yes.
+That begs the question -- is there any point to fighting a VC 23152(b) DUI charge if your BAC was at or above 0.08%?
+And the answer is often times yes.
 Just because you have an alleged BAC that is above the legal limit does not mean that

-Depending on the exact circumstances of your DUI arrest, there are a variety of California DUI defenses that apply to Vehicle Code 23152(b) VC California's law against driving with a BAC of 0.08% or greater.
+Depending on the exact circumstances of your DUI arrest, there are a variety of California DUI defenses that you can use to fight charges of Vehicle Code 23152(b) VC, California's law against driving with a BAC of 0.08% or greater.
 Some of the most common include (but are not limited to):

 Your BAC was below 0.08% at the time of driving